8lb6ozbabyjsus/cat-rush/README.md

 ## Credits

 - Developed using Godot Engine by Dalton Walker <walkerdalton@yahoo.com>
-- Pixel art assets (characters, backgrounds, and UI elements)
+- Pixel art assets (characters, backgrounds, and UI elements) will go here
 - "Early GameBoy" font used for UI text